sonnynomnom/Codecademy-Learn-SQL/README.md

 In this project, you will write queries to retrieve information from a table called `nomnom`, filled with Codecademy's favorite restaurants in NYC.

+(the instructions provided are a general guideline; feel free to experiment writing your own queries.)

 ```sql